Nerwyn/android-tv-card/README.md

 ## Media Platform and Entity IDs

 This card supports several media platforms with default key and source lists.
 It uses the Home Assistant integrations for these platforms via their remote and/or media player entities.
-Different platforms use the remote and media player entities for different functions as show below.
+Different platforms use the remote and media player entities for different functions as shown below.
 For platforms with keyboard support, the keyboard entity ID (which doesn't always match the remote and media player entities) can also be provided.

 | Platform                                                                   | Remote                   | Media Player                       | Keyboard                                                                                                 |
 | -------------------------------------------------------------------------- | ------------------------ | ---------------------------------- | -------------------------------------------------------------------------------------------------------- |